Download our FREE smartphone app today!

 Mark, who achieved 14 A-A* grades and a 9 in Maths said : “I prepared really hard and learned a lot and am really happy with how I did.
 The teachers set me extra work to help me take things to the next level.”

-Jude (pictured right, with Mr Groves), who achieved six A*-A grades, said: “My approach was to revise quite a bit every day and if there was a topic I didn’t understand the teachers were there for me.”
+Jude, who achieved six A*-A grades, said: “My approach was to revise quite a bit every day and if there was a topic I didn’t understand the teachers were there for me.”
+Read more student comments.

 A Level and BTEC

 Harris Boys' Academy East Dulwich students celebrated their best A Level and BTEC results ever in 2017.
 The vast majority of our students have progressed on to higher education at university.
-They obtained places in universities across the country and one student is even studying in the USA.
-They are soon to embark on a wide range of interesting courses including Law, Economics, Biology, English, Sports Science, Business, Computer Science and Graphic Design.
+They obtained places in universities across the country to study courses including Law, Economics, Biology, English, Sports Science, Business, Computer Science and Graphic Design.

 Some of our students chose the apprenticeship career path instead and secured competitive placements in engineering, ICT, hospitality, the military, and the music industry.